justin-hunter1/13-challenge/README.md

 ## Description

-Is a Employee tracking application that allows an individual to manage employee information (specifically, their role, department, salary and who their manager is).
+Is a e-commerce website that allows manger to view product, categories and related tags for items.
+It also allows them to add items as well as update and delete items from the back-end DB.

 ## Installation